mainwp/mainwp.dev/guides/templates/getting-started-template.md

    - Clone from [GitHub](https://github.com/mainwp/mainwp-development-extension)
    - Or download the ZIP file and install manually

-For detailed instructions, see the [Setting Up a Development Environment](../how-to/setup-environment.md) guide.
+For detailed instructions see the [Setting Up a Development Environment](../how-to/setup-environment.md) guide.

 ## Step 2: Choose Your Add-on Type